One Big Beautiful Bill, OBBB. 2025 Trump Tax Reform

 Business Tax Changes

-- 100% Expensing (Bonus Depreciation): Full business property expensing was permanently extended.
-Businesses can continue to immediately deduct 100% of the cost of eligible property acquired after January 19, 2025.
+B: Bonus Depreciation: Full business property expensing was extended permanently.
+Businesses can immediately deduct 100% of the cost of eligible property acquired after January 19, 2025.

-- R&D Expensing: Reversing the TCJA provision that forced the capitalization of R&D costs starting in 2022, the OBBBA allows full expensing of domestic R&D costs in the year incurred.
-The change is effective for tax years beginning after December 31, 2024.
-However, retroactive relief is provided.
-Small businesses (average gross receipts ≤ $31 million) may elect to apply full expensing to past R&D costs paid or incurred after 2021.
+C: Research & Developing Expensing: The OBBB allows full expensing of domestic R&D costs in the year incurred starting Jan.
+1, 2025; retroactive relief is provided.
+Small businesses (average gross receipts ≤ $31 million) cab elect to apply full expensing to past R&D costs paid or incurred after year 2021.
 Larger firms that capitalized R&D from 2022-2024 are allowed a catch-up deduction by either deducting the remaining amortization in the first post-2024 year or spreading it over two years.

-- Business Interest Deduction (163(j)): The OBBBA permanently relaxes the limitation on business interest deductions to 30% of EBITDA, which takes effect for tax years beginning after 2024.
+D: Business Interest Deduction (163(j)): The OBBBA permanently relaxes the limitation on business interest deductions to 30% of EBITDA, starting in tax year 2025.

-- Section 199A Pass-Through Deduction: The 20% Qualified Business Income deduction for pass-through entities (sole proprietors, partnerships, S-corporations) was made permanent for tax years beyond 2025.
+E: Section 199A Pass-Through Deduction: The 20% Qualified Business Income deduction for pass-through entities (sole proprietors, partnerships, S-corporations) is now permanent for tax years starting 2026.

-- Excess Business Losses: The limitation on excess business losses under section 461, which disallows non-corporate business losses above a certain threshold, was also made permanent.
-However, the limitation applies only in the year the loss is incurred, and any disallowed amount is carried forward as a net operating loss for use in future years.
+F: Excess Business Losses: The limitation on excess business losses under section 461, which disallows non-corporate business losses above a certain threshold, was also made permanent.
+The limitation applies only in the year the loss is incurred, and any disallowed amount is carried forward as a net operating loss for use in future years.

 TurboTax® is a registered trademark of Intuit, Inc.